vohi/minicoin/README.md

 bring up all machines, downloading several dozen GB of base box images, and possibly killing the host.

-* Stopping all Windows machine
+To run a job on the machine, use the `run_on` script (requires bash)

+`$ ./run_on.sh test ubunu1804 -- arg1 arg2`

+This will also start the machine if it's not running yet.
+To sign into a machine, use

+`$ vagrant ssh`

+To interactively use the machine, use the VirtualBox UI to attach a GUI.

+To destroy the machine after usage, run

-`$ vagrant halt windows7 windows81 windows10`
+`$ vagrant destroy -f machine`

+Other typical commands are `vagrant halt` to shut down the machine (restart with `up`), `vagrant suspend` to freeze the machine (restart with `resume`).

-* destroying all (!) machines without prompting
+To destroy all (!) machines without prompting

 `$ vagrant destroy -f`

 *Note:* Any data that live only on the machines will be lost.

+For advanced options and usages, see the **Machine definition** sections below.

 ## Executing Jobs

-Jobs are define in the `jobs` folder.
+Jobs are defined in the `jobs` folder.
 Each subfolder represents a job that can be executed on machines, using the `run_on.sh` shell script.

 `$ ./run_on.sh ubuntu1804 test -- p1 p2 p3`